-The objectives of the study were to explore the relationship among mental distress, perceived stress, and resilience in special students during the covid-19 pandemic, investigate the predictors of resilience among special students and to assess the gender difference in special students in terms of mental distress, perceived stress, and resilience perceived stress, and resilience among special students during the Covid-19 pandemic.
-The sample consisted of N=250 special students (40% females n=100, and 60% males n=150) collected through a purposive sampling strategy having an age range from 15 to 30 years.
-Furthermore, normal students were excluded from the study.
+- To explore the relationship among mental distress, perceived stress, and resilience in special students during the covid-19 pandemic - 2.
+To investigate the predictors of resilience among special students - 3.
+To assess the gender difference in special students in terms of mental distress, perceived stress, and resilience